Pristine Places To Visit In Spiti Valley In June

 1. Key Monastery

 The iconic Key Monastery, which holds significant cultural and spiritual significance, is one of the most well-known places to visit in Spiti Valley in June.
-Key Monastery, also known as Kye Gompa or Ki Monastery, is one of the oldest and largest monasteries in Spiti Valley ,and is perched atop a hill at an elevation of 4,166 metres.
+Key Monastery, also known as Kye Gompa or Ki Monastery, is one of the oldest and largest monasteries in Spiti Valley and is perched atop a hill at an elevation of 4,166 meters.
 It is located in Himachal Pradesh’s Spiti Valley and is known for its stunning views of the surrounding landscapes as well as its rich cultural heritage.
 The month of June is ideal for visiting Key Monastery because the weather is pleasant, and the roads are generally open after the winter snow melts.

 Aside from its spiritual and cultural significance, Key Monastery also serves as a base for various Spiti Valley trekking routes.
 Trekking enthusiasts can embark on thrilling adventures to nearby destinations such as Kibber, Chicham, and Tashigang, which offer breathtaking views of the landscapes as well as the opportunity to immerse themselves in the local way of life, making it one of the essential places to visit in Spiti Valley in June.